A composting bin

 Get the right balance of brown and green composting materials in your bin with our expert guide.

-Composting Grass Clippings and Yard Waste: A Detailed Guide
+Composting Grass Clippings and Yard Waste: A Comprehensive Guide for Home Gardeners

-• It produces rich, nutrient-dense soil that nourishes plants
+• Produce nutrient-dense soil that nourishes our plants and improves their health

-• It conserves water by helping soil retain moisture
+• Conserve water by improving soil moisture retention

-Many household materials can be added to a compost pile or bin:
+Many common household and garden materials can be added to our compost piles or bins.
+These include:

 • Coffee grounds and tea bags